 If the court located where the ward resides is neither the appointing court nor the court in which acceptance of appointment is filed, the court in which a proceeding subsequent to appointment is commenced in all appropriate cases must notify the other court (in this or another state), and after consultation with that court, must determine whether to retain jurisdiction or transfer the proceeding to the other court, whichever will serve the ward's welfare.
 MCL 700.5218(2).
-A copy of an order accepting a resignation or removing a guardian must be sent to the appointment is filed.
+A copy of an order accepting a resignation or removing a guardian must be sent to the appointing court or the court in which acceptance of appointment is filed.
 Id.